kibook/s1kd-tools/tools/s1kd-instance/README.md

 -2, --cct
 Specify the CCT to read dependency tests from (-\~).

+-3, --no-repository-ident
+Do not include a &lt;repositorySourceDmIdent&gt; in the instance for each CIR.

 -4, --flatten-alts-refs
 Same as the -F option, but in addition to flattening alts elements, the